v2pro1990-proto/Pygame-DynamicFont-Extension/README.md

 ### 1. Engine Initialization

-1. Copy PYD and assets directory to your Project
+1. Download the wheel package that matches your current Python version. and copy assets bundle to your project
 2. In Main .py, insert this:

 ```python